RobinLinus/my-tiny-little-infinite-universe/README.md

 That's neat.
 Now we are able to run our little infinite universe on our computer again.
 Yet, it is still hyper boring.
 Our particle is just at position 0 and it never moves.

 We need time.
 We introduce time steps.
 Still, the particle doesn't move.
 Hmn...
 It needs a velocity, such that it has a different position at the next time step.
 Cool.
 Though the velocity must be limited.
 Otherwise the position of the particle exceeds our laptop's memory.
 Let's call the maximum velocity `c`.
 At every time step, the particle can change its position at most `c` steps to the left or right.
-We dumb it down to `c=1`.
+We dumb our model down to `c=1`.

 We define our universe to be completely non-deterministic.
 Our particle changes its velocity randomly at every move.